 Drizzle the glaze over the cake while it is still warm.
 You can add more glaze later but you want this batch to melt in.

-It has a moist, tender crumb.
+Lime bundt cake with a moist, tender crumb.
+Yum.

 Really, isn't that amazing?
 You can even freeze it for up to three months.
 This is a recipe you will probably go to again and again - I know I do.